khooax/building-gpt-from-scratch/README.md

 4. **GPT**: Replace fixed-context MLP with self-attention.
 Tokens dynamically aggregate information from all prior tokens, weighted by learned query-key affinities.

 ---

 **Key features of project:**
-- `02_mlp.ipynb` and `03_mlp_batchnorm.ipynb` implement the neural network layers from scratch (without importing libraries from PyTorch)
-- Full narrative arc, inline explanations and diagnostic visualisations explaining why each architectural improvement exists and its impact
+- Diagnostic visualisations explaining why each architectural improvement exists and its impact (highlights: `03_mlp_batchnorm.ipynb` plots on gradients and activation distributions pre and post normalisation)
+- Implementation of transformer architecture
+- Implementation of neural network layers from scratch in `02_mlp.ipynb` and `03_mlp_batchnorm.ipynb` without importing libraries from PyTorch

 ---